Q&A about setting up foreign-owned Limited Liability Company in Thailand

 • The company must meet certain criteria and have a minimum capitalization amount for each work permit application.

-• The work permit is typically valid for one year and can be renewed annually.
+• The work permit is typically valid for one year and can be renewed annually. - Visa:

 • The appropriate visa must be obtained before the expatriate enters Thailand for work purposes.